-The awards ceremony featured visionaries that discussed how computer science education can be used as a tool to create many opportunities across various industries.
+The ceremony featured visionaries that discussed how computer science education can be used as a tool to create many opportunities across various industries.
 We will celebrate with the brightest students who will receive awards throughout the event.
 The event will be moderated by Jason Pontin, the editor in chief and publisher of the MIT Technology Review.
 It is organized by Cristina Dolan – MIT Media Lab Alumna, Co-Founder OneMain (IPO & Acquired).

 - Mitch Resnick, Professor of Learning Research at the MIT Media Lab and Chair of the Code-to-Learn Foundation (research includes development of SCRATCH Programming Software and Lego Mindstorms)